“A complex, lengthy process, often not well understood”

 One thing worth highlighting is the need to think about the process, systems, data and organisation aspects of RtR – most major consulting firms run their transformation projects with these streams – this does increase the likelihood of delivering effective improvements.

-One point not discussed is disruptive processes and technology, for example:
+One point not as frequently discussed is disruptive processes and technology, for example:

 - Moving towards daily / real time RtR close

 - Fintech including blockchain as a ledger and it’s impact e.g. as a PtP sub ledger or banking ledger for a particular product

 - New database technologies and machine learning e.g. the ability to data mine a mass volume of local reporting (internal / external) to generate analysis to explain business performance

 These are worthwhile topics to discuss one by one, however at this point none of them will solve the end to end problem of making RtR effective for most large multi-nationals.